Skip to content

 If you know the name of the snippet you want to use, you can begin typing the name of the snippet in the editor and select from the list of suggestions.

-Issuing OPS/MVS commands from OPS/REXX LS requires connecting securely to an OPS/MVS subsystem using the OPS/MVS REST API or using SSH.
+Issuing OPS/MVS commands from OPS/REXX LS requires that you connect the extension to an OPS/MVS subsystem using either the OPS/MVS REST API or SSH.

-- The only commands that require an SSH connection are those related to setting up the SSH connection.
+• The only commands that require an SSH connection are commands that are related to setting up the SSH connection.
+These commands are discussed in the section "Configure OPS/REXX LS to Access OPS/MVS Using SSH".

-You can also issue commands for an open OPS/REXX rule or program by using the VS Code Command Palette (Ctrl+Shift+P).
+You can also issue commands by entering Ctrl+Shift+P to go directly to the VS Code Command Palette:

 Tip